thomasjlsn/statusbar/README.md

 A statusbar "server".
 A single process running in the background from which a statusbar can request data.

-You can have many instances of the statusbar with (basically) no additional overhead.
+You can have many instances of a statusbar with (basically) no additional overhead.

 ## Usage

-Once pybar is installed, you can use the `statusbar` command to add a fancy statusbar anywhere that accepts **stdin**.
+Use the `pybar` command to add a fancy statusbar anywhere that accepts **stdin**.

 ### Examples